-(A) A podiatric physician may perform surgery on the ankle joint, if:
+(A) A podiatric physician may perform surgery on the ankle joint, when both of the following requirements are met:

 (1) The podiatric physician holds privileges to perform surgery on the ankle joint from one or more of the following entities: